bagdonas/protok/README.md

 Protok.js buffers requests

+It's quite simple, and fits for many use cases

 ## Asynchronous
 Real time
-In asynchronous mode every thunk of data is parsed and processed as soon as data is got.
-Though there are some flow stoping mechanisms to limit how many executes commands could be depending on server load.
+In asynchronous mode every thunk of data is parsed and processed as soon as data is received.
+Though there are some flow stoping mechanisms to limit how many requested could be active depending on server load.

 Nowdays if it's possible the asynchronous protocol should be used. every request and responce is independed of each other.